 When not done properly, an attempt to blend colored pencils will look as such – an attempt, not a clean execution.

-Before we jump into a few pointers on how to better blend your pencils (of which you can skip to below via the table of contents), we first want to cover the composition of colored pencils (this stuff is important and worth understanding).
+Before we jump into a few pointers on how to better blend your pencils, we first want to cover the composition of colored pencils (this stuff is important and worth understanding).

 Colored Pencil Composition Is Key To Better Blending

 Now normally most would think that what a product is made of is ancillary.